scrapy-plugins/scrapy-feedexporter-google-sheets/README.md

     - e.g: `https://docs.google.com/spreadsheets/d/{spreadsheet_key}/edit#gid=0`

 ## Feed Options
-- Currently, this feed exporter only supports `csv` format.
+- This feed exporter only supports the `csv` format.
 - The `overwrite` [feed option](https://docs.scrapy.org/en/latest/topics/feed-exports.html#feed-options) controls whether to append data to the end rows of the Google Sheet or overwrite it completely.
 Default = `False`.